The importance of near miss reporting in healthcare

 Recognise and reward near miss reporting: Rewarding staff for reporting near misses is an effective way to encourage reporting.
 It sends a strong message on management commitment to improve patient safety.
 Organise safety campaigns on near miss reporting and share success stories.

 Engage patients and their families: Encourage patients and their families to report near misses and potential safety concerns.
-Patient engagement plays a crucial role in patient safety, providing unique insights and perspective, and personal experience.
+Patient engagement plays a crucial role in patient safety.
+Patients and families can provide unique insights and perspective, and personal experiences.

 How to avoid near misses in healthcare?